 On The Trails Highlights

-The Cootes Paradise Fishway, located near Princess Point, is under full operation as spawning migrations of species such as bass, catfish and drum return from their lake side homes to the shallows of Cootes Paradise Marsh.
-The Fishway is open to public during the scheduled operation times, and special school tours can be booked through the RBG Nature Centre during alternate times.
+The Cootes Paradise Fishway, located near Princess Point continues to be in full operation, June fish include the largest species of the year: drum, channel catfish, and carp; some approaching 20kg (45lbs).
+The Fishway is open to public during scheduled operation times, and will operate on Father’s Day.
+Special school tours can be booked through the RBG nature centre during alternate times.

-You can experience spring through one of RBG’s many Public Programs for kids or adults; pocket guides are available at the RBG Shop.
-There is also great lunch-time dining available at the RBG Centre restaurant.
-If you’re looking for a guided walk, try one of our free weekly Sunday Back to Nature walks, also listed in our public programs calendar.
-Walks are provided by RBG volunteers and rotate between four locations, one for each week of the month.
+You can experience spring with one of the many public programs for Programs for kids or adults, with field ID pocket guides available at the RBG Shop, and great lunch time dining available at the RBG Centre restaurant.
+If you’re looking for a guided walk try the WIN walk in Hendrie Valley, or one of our weekly free Sunday Back to Nature walks also listed in our public programs calendar.
+Walks rotate between four locations, one for each week of the month and are provided by RBG volunteers.